The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Introduction

 Here, we present two-dimensional axisymmetric models of rapidly-rotating proto-magnetars during their early few-second non-relativistic magneto-centrifugal wind epoch in the range of parameters relevant to both GRBs and SLSNe.
 Early semi-analytic and numerical models of proto-magnetar winds in this phase were one-dimensional \citep{Thompson2004,Metzger2007}.
 Previous two-dimensional relativistic simulations by \cite{Bucciantini2007,Bucciantini2008} explored the wind dynamics and spindown rate using a parameterized equation of state with no neutrino heating/cooling.
 Still other works have explored the neutrino-heated dynamics and nucleosynthesis in static, assumed magnetic field geometries \citep{Vlasov2014,Vlasov2017}.
 Other works like \cite{Dessart2008} and \cite{Mosta2014} focus on the collapse, explosion, and early evolution of jets from the neutron star, but they do not evolve to long timescales to study the wind dynamics during the cooling epoch and for a variety of magnetic field strengths and initial PNS spin periods.
 Other recent works explore the structure of rapidly rotating PNSs and their winds, but without magnetic fields \citep{Desai2022}.
 An important early work analogous to ours here is by \cite{Komissarov2007}, who present 2d relativistic axisymmetric winds with neutrino heating/cooling and a general EOS, but do not explore a wide range of initial parameters.

 In this paper, we compute wind models with polar magnetic field strength $B_0$ ranging from $10^{13}-3\times10^{15}$\,G and initial rotation periods $P_{\star}<10$\,ms representative of rotation periods and field strengths required to explain GRBs and SLSNe.
 We focus on the energy outflow from the PNS during the first $\sim2$\,s of the cooling phase.
 We also present results for initial magnetar spin periods of 16\,ms and 32\,ms to connect with our previous work on slowly rotating magnetars \citep{Prasanna2022}, where we showed that magnetars born with initial spin periods $\gtrsim100$\,ms, representative of the normal pulsar population, can spin down very rapidly during the PNS cooling epoch.
+Known magnetars have spin periods of a few to ten seconds with some extreme systems having longer spin periods \citep{Olausen2014, Luca2006}.
+As discussed in \cite{Prasanna2022}, some magnetars have a characteristic age (determined using the standard magnetic dipole formula) which is longer than the respective supernova remnant age, suggesting that strong early spindown maybe important for some magnetars.
 In Section \ref{section:model}, we discuss the numerical technique, microphysics employed and boundary conditions.
 In Section \ref{results}, we present the results from our 2D simulations with focus on energy outflow rate $\dot{E}$ from the PNS as a function $B_0$ and $P_{\star}$.
 In Section \ref{results}, we also provide analytic estimates of $\dot{E}$ closely following \cite{Thompson2004} and \cite{Metzger2007}.
 In Section \ref{conclusions}, we discuss the implications of energy injection by the PNS onto the surroundings and associate magnetars with GRBs and SLSNe.